obmarg/cynic/README.md

 Cynic takes a different approach - it uses Rust structs to define queries and generates GraphQL from them.
 This gives you freedom to control the structs you'll be working with while still enjoying type safe queries, checked against the GraphQL schema.
-When it's built in `derives` don't do exactly what you want it provides lower level APIs to hook in and fetch the data you want in the format you want to work with it.
+When its built in `derives` don't do exactly what you want it provides lower level APIs to hook in and fetch the data you want in the format you want to work with it.